 The best thing to do in Hoi An at night is stroll around the vibrant Old Town and enjoy the atmosphere of the lanterns that light the streets after the sun goes down.

 You’ll find in Hoi An; travellers tend to slow their pace to simply enjoy the atmosphere.
-A rare thing in this day and age of high-speed checklist travel.
+This a rare thing in this day and age of high-speed checklist travel.

-Stay Safe in Vietnam: We’ve got you covered with great Travel Safety Tips and the Best Anti-theft Travel Gear so you can relax while you travel.
+Stay Safe in Vietnam: We’ve covered you with great Travel Safety Tips and the Best Anti-theft Travel Gear so you can relax while travelling.

 Banh Mi for Breakfast